 You are viewing the most recent posts on this topic.

-Single-payer system can standardize medical costs (call this writer)
+Single-payer system can standardize medical costs

 Regarding the costs of health care, Paul Krugman need only repeat the indisputable facts about single-payer systems.
-Single Payer systems all around the world average 10 percent of GDP while we spend 20 percent of GDP anually in the U.S. on health care [“Obamacare’s secret success,” Opinion, Dec.
+Single Payer systems all around the world average 10 percent of GDP while we spend 20 percent of GDP annually in the U.S. on health care [“Obamacare’s secret success,” Opinion, Dec.
 1].

 Statistics show how only a single-payer system can control costs best into the future.
 That’s the only reason we’re all talking about health care in the first place.